truenas/middleware/docs/userguide/freenas_system.rst

 Certificates
 ------------

-Beginning with version 9.3, FreeNAS® can import existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in :ref:`CAs`.
+FreeNAS® can import existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in :ref:`CAs`.

 Figure 5.10a shows the initial screen if you click :menuselection:`System --> Certificates`.